kinow/autosubmit/docs/source/usage/workflow_recovery/recovery.rst

         -h, --help  show this help message and exit -np, --noplot  omit plot
-        --all        Get all completed files to synchronize pkl -s, --save  Save changes to disk
+        -f             Allows to perform the recovery even if there are active jobs --all        Get all completed files to synchronize pkl -s, --save  Save changes to disk
         -group_by {date,member,chunk,split,automatic}